 As research shows, serotonin influences our mood, appetite, sleep, learning and memory.

-Lack of serotonin can result in depression and overeating.
+A lack of serotonin can result in depression and overeating.
 Some people try to make up for the lack of serotonin by taking drugs and drinking alcohol.

 Healthy levels of serotonin in our brain help us control our emotions and feel happier and more positive.
 Serotonin also improves our learning abilities, memory and sleep.